omartinez182/Python-Interpreter/README.md

 The goal for building this interpreter was two-fold:

 1. Understand the logic necessary to develop simple programs, without the inconvenience of leading with a complicated syntax, which is ideal for beginners.
-2. Once the user can actually write her own code, she can review the code generated in Python and in this way intuitively understand how that programming language works
+2. Once the user can actually write her own code, she can review the code generated in Python and in this way intuitively understand how that programming language works.

 ## How to use